Free shore access

-Ama beach is one of the most beautiful shores in the Kerama Islands.
-Its long strand of white sand opening up to turquoise water makes one feel like stopping for a while and relaxing.
-But this place is most famous for sea turtle spotting: everyday, they come here in numbers to feed from the shallow seagrass meadow.
-You are especially sure to spot them if you come with high tide.
-If you are spending a whole day on the island, you can combine this experience with Furuzamami Beach, another snorkeling spot located less than 2 miles from Ama Beach.
+Ama Beach is one of the most beautiful beaches in the Kerama Islands.
+This location is especially famous for sea turtle spotting: every day, at high tide, they come here in numbers to feed on the shallow seagrass meadow.
+If you are spending a whole day on the island, you can combine this snorkeling with Furuzamami Beach, another good location located less than 2 miles from Ama Beach.

-Once on Zamami island, there are several options to reach the beach: you can rent a bike (20 minutes ride to the beach, steep road), a scooter or a car.
-Ama beach is well signposted from the jetty.
+Once on Zamami island, there are several options to reach the beach: you can rent a bike (a 20-minute ride to the beach, following a steep road), a scooter, or a car.
+Ama Beach is well-signposted from the jetty.

-The area close to the beach main access probably is the most practical entrance, but you can enter the water from anywhere on the beach.
+You can enter the water from anywhere on the sandy beach.

-If you want to spot green sea turtles in Ama Bay, you must take the tide times into account: only with high tide are the seagrass on which the turtles feed covered enough for them to come.
-The rest of the time the seagrass is underneath a few centimeters of water.
-You will get more information about the best times to spot turtles at the tourist information center located close to the jetty.
+If you want to spot green sea turtles in Ama Bay, you have to snorkel the spot at high tide, when there is enough water on the seagrass beds on which the turtles feed.
+You will easily get information about the tides at the tourist information center located close to the jetty.

-Once water depth is sufficient, look for the strand about 10 meters wide on which discreet turtle-grass grows.
-It is located only a few meters from the beach.
-Swimming over it, you will most likely spot several turtles feeding quietly.
-As always with sea turtles, mind basic observation rules: don’t touch them or follow them, and give them enough room when they swim up to breath on the water surface.
+The turtle grass starts only a few meters from the beach.
+Exploring the area at high tide, you will most likely spot several green sea turtles feeding quietly on the grass.
+As always with sea turtles, respect the basic observation rules: don’t touch them or follow them, and give them enough space when they come up to the surface to breathe.

 Green sea turtles are not the only attraction here.
-You will also find a gorgeous coral garden, densely covered with branch corals, only a few dozen meters from the beach.
-It is located just in front of the beach main access (see map above).
-If you have trouble finding it, look for the glass bottom boats: several ones come into the bay, they stop in this area.
+You will also find a gorgeous coral garden, densely covered with branching corals, only a few dozen meters from the beach.
+It is located just in front of the beach’s main access (see map above).
+If you have trouble finding it, look for the glass bottom boats, as they use to stop in this area.

-Several stands bordering the beach sell sandwiches and beverages (inconstant opening times).
-In Zamami village, located about 1 mile from here, you will find a wider range of restaurants and inexpensive accommodation.
+Several beach snacks sell sandwiches and drinks.
+In Zamami village, located about 1 mile from here, you will find a wider range of restaurants and a choice of accommodation.